 #

-They immediately walked toward one of the rich neighborhoods of T’Telir.
+They immediately moved toward one of the rich neighborhoods of T’Telir.
 Vasher didn’t say much as they walked, and the girl was even more unresponsive.
-Vivenna worried for her mind.
+Vivenna worried for the child’s mind.
 She had obviously had a rough time in the last few weeks.

 They passed from shanties, to tenements, to fine homes on tree-lined streets.
 As they reached the mansions, Vasher paused on the street, finally setting the girl down.
 “Child,” he said.
 “I’m going to say some words to you.
 I want you to repeat them.
 Repeat them, and mean them.”